-The Tāmaki Precinct Masterplan will define the key moves to make Tāmaki a safe, sustainable, and connected community through creating or upgrading parks, reserves, street networks and walkways.
-The Placemaking Strategy complements these physical moves by setting out how TRC and partners will deliver activations, events, and activities to bring these spaces to life to create a vibrant and socially cohesive community.
+The Tāmaki Precinct Masterplan defined the key moves to make Tāmaki a safe, sustainable, and connected community through creating or upgrading parks, reserves, street networks and walkways.
+The Placemaking Strategy that was completed last year complements these physical moves by setting out how TRC and partners will deliver activations, events, and activities to bring these spaces to life to create a vibrant and socially cohesive community.
 Delivery of the Placemaking Strategy will commence in 2019 with a full programme of events and activations focussed on key locations across Tāmaki.